By

 Tell a simple story to an AI like GPT-3, and it turns into a personal coach.

-who listens to feedback and makes changes to a draft.
+A writer who listens to feedback and makes changes to a draft.

 An art director who offers advice on styling your images.